-It is expected that students accepted into MTSA are good citizens and individuals of high integrity, who fully expect to repay all student loans.
-Students generally have 10 years to repay their loans.
-Interest is accruing on the loans while the student is in school, and payments may be made towards the interest prior to completion of the coursework to lower loan balances.
-The loan servicer will notify student when the first payment is due, usually following a six months grace period upon completion of the coursework.
-To learn about loan repayment options, students should contact their lender.
+It is expected that Fellows accepted into MTSA are good citizens and individuals of high integrity, who fully expect to repay all student loans.
+Fellows generally have 10 years to repay their loans.
+Interest is accruing on the loans while the Fellow is in school.
+Payments may be made towards the loan prior to completion of the coursework to lower loan balances prior to repayment.
+The loan servicer will notify the Fellow when the first payment is due, usually following a six months grace period upon completion of the coursework.
+To learn about loan repayment options, Fellows should contact their lender.